-Keratoacanthomas are round, firm, usually flesh-colored nodules with sharply sloping borders and a characteristic central crater containing keratinous material; they usually resolve spontaneously, but some may be a well-differentiated form of squamous cell carcinoma.
+Keratoacanthomas are round, firm, usually pink or flesh-colored growths that have a central crater that is scaly or crusted, and some keratoacanthomas may be a form of squamous cell carcinoma.

 Keratoacanthomas appear most commonly on sun-exposed areas, the face, forearms, and back of the hands and grow quickly.
 In 1 or 2 months, they can grow into lumps up to 1 inch (about 2.5 centimeters) wide.
 They may spontaneously disappear within a few months, often leaving a scar.

 The cause is unknown.
 Most doctors consider keratoacanthomas to be a form of squamous cell carcinoma, a type of skin cancer.

 Because a keratoacanthoma might be cancerous, doctors often do a biopsy, in which a piece of skin is removed and examined under a microscope.
 Sometimes they completely remove the tumor during the biopsy.